 TAP (Telos Akinitis Periousias) is a municipal tax typically added to electricity bills and assessed at a rate of 0.025 to 0.035 percent of the property’s actual value.
 The owner of the property is subject to it.
 However, if the bill is issued in the tenant’s name, the sum is deducted from the monthly rent.
 Municipalities may also apply additional taxes depending on the area, activity, and other factors.

 The special tax on property applies to all Greek corporations with real estate holdings.
-The government expects to stop businesses from hiding their real estate properties with this tax.
+With this tax, the government expects to stop businesses from hiding their real estate properties.
 The company must pay a 15 percent yearly rate on the property’s objective worth if it is not exempt.

 The following exemptions apply: